aeternity/aepp-cli-js/docs/bin/commands/chain.md

  *  PERFORMANCE OF THIS SOFTWARE.
  */

-import { initClient } from '../utils/cli'
+import { initChain } from '../utils/cli'
 import { handleApiError } from '../utils/errors'
-import { printBlock, print, printBlockTransactions, printError, printUnderscored } from '../utils/print' import { getBlock } from '../utils/helpers'
+import { printBlock, print, printError, printUnderscored, printTransaction, printValidation } from '../utils/print' import { getBlock } from '../utils/helpers'